Cubie87/Pandora/README.md

 chmod +x run.sh
 ./run.sh
 ```

+Remember that Pandora will run in a detached screen.
+To re-attach, `$ screen -r pandora`.
+To detach, `Ctrl+A, Ctrl+D`.

 Alternatively, run `docker build -t pandora .` to build the docker image, and `docker run pandora` to run pandora.
 Please note that the docker image is not thoroughly tested and may contain bugs.